 In the summer of 2011, Penn Manor deployed what is potentially Pennsylvania’s largest elementary school Linux laptop fleet.
 Our student laptops are powered by Ubuntu (pronounced oo-bun-too) Linux on Lenovo ultra portable laptops.
 During the summer or 2012, we expanded our total Linux fleet to over 1600 laptops.
 Read more about our Ubuntu Linux project here.

 Open source software is central to our planned 1:1 student laptop initiative at Penn Manor High School.
-Starting January of 2014, 1700 full time students will be issued a laptop running open source software exclusively.
+During January of 2014, 1700 full time students will be issued a laptop running open source software exclusively.

 Along our journey, we are compiling a list of great open source software for education.